ajaxxxxxxxx/ajaxxxxxxxx.github.io/_01CapitalPunishment/4-Support/2-Controls-&-Tweaks.md

 ## **Tweaks & What They Do**

+{: .warning}
+> Certain tweaks may cause issues with how the list is set up or may be incompatible with the list altogether.
+If you decide to add or edit tweaks, this will void support as modifying the list/adding mods to the list does.

 - 2 Hotkey Restored - replaces the 'Ammo Swap' icon with a functional weapon slot '2' (rebinding the Ammo Swap Key may be required)
 - Activating While Seated Doesn't Stand Up - prevents standing up when you press 'Activate' without a ref selected while seated
 - Aiming Unholsters Weapons - take out your weapon when aiming